What the Report Measures

 How is the competitiveness analysis validated?

 Validation is the final stage of a fixed monthly data path.
 Each figure begins as data collected from outside sources, is prepared and aligned to a common basis of currency and units so values are comparable across the 33-country set, and only then enters validation before the scores and reference datasets are published.
-Every published figure passes through the same two-layer validation applied across all Intratec products: automated checks on the full dataset, plus human expert review of a representative, risk-guided sample.
+Every published figure passes through the same two-layer validation applied across all Intratec solutions: automated checks on the full dataset, plus human expert review of a representative, risk-guided sample.
 The full process — including how anomalies are flagged and how accuracy is tracked over time — is described in the Validation & Accuracy section.